ryannair02/MIST4610-Project1/README.md

 1) What are the coach's names and IDs who have more than 20 years of experience Order by years of experience descending.

    Justification: This query retrieves the names and IDs of coaches with over 20 years of experience, ordered by years of experience in descending order.
-It is valuable for the database as it identifies highly experienced coaches within the organization.
-Managers can use this information to assign leadership roles, mentor younger coaches, and allocate coaching resources effectively.
-Additionally, it aids in succession planning by identifying coaches nearing retirement age.
-Ultimately, this query supports informed decision-making and strategic management of coaching talent within the sports organization.
+It is valuable for the database since it identifies highly experienced coaches in the organization.
+Managers use this information to assign leadership roles, mentor younger coaches, and distribute resources effectively.
+Also, it helps planning by finding out which coaches are near retirement age.
+This supports informed decision-making and management of coaching overall.

    SQL code for Query 1: